 This racecourse, located in Sapporo City, the largest city on the northern island of Hokkaido, has two race meetings each year.
-The major races are the Sapporo Kinen (G2), Queen Stakes (G3), Keeneland Cup (G3), Sapporo Nisai Stakes (G3) and Elm Stakes (G3).
-The racecourse is refurbishing its grandstand and will go under construction from October 2012 to June 2014.
+The major races are the Sapporo Kinen (G2), Queen Stakes (G3), Elm Stakes (G3), Keeneland Cup (G3) and Sapporo Nisai Stakes (G3).
+The refurbishment of the grandstand was completed in July 2014.